Kong/docs.konghq.com/app/konnect/runtime-manager/vaults/how-to.md

 ## Define a reference

-Now that you have your environment variables set up, you can define references to them.
+Now that you have your environment variables set up, you can define references for them.
 This next step has to be configured on the runtime instance.

 For each runtime instance that needs to use this vault,